Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Parabolic point theory

+\begin{lemma} The basin is a hyperbolic Riemann surface.\footnote{This lemma extends to more general situations that ours (in this article we require the domain and range of $f$ to be contained in $\C$).
+In general, the only maps with a parabolic point whose basin is not hyperbolic are conjugate to the translation by $1$ on the whole Riemann sphere.} \end{lemma} \begin{proof} It is enough to prove that it omits at least two point of $\C$.
+By definition, $0\notin B_f$.
+If $0$ were the only omitted point, then $f$ would be defined on $\C$ and $B_f = \C-\{0\}$.
+Consider the unit disk $\D$.
+Its boundary is compact and every of its point eventually enters $D$ and by continuity, a whole neighborhood of this point eventually is contained in $D$ after a finite number of iterates of $f$.
+By a finite covering, one sees the whole boundary of $\D$ is eventually mapped in $D$ by some $f^n$.
+By the maximum principle $f^n(0)\in D$, contradicting $f^n(0)=0$. \end{proof}

 Here is a definition of attracting petal that comes from \cite{b:LY} with slight modifications.
-Among others, the condition $\overline{f(P_A)} \backslash \{ 0 \} \subset P_A$ is replaced by $f(P_A) \subset P_A$.
-This modified definition will prove to be useful to show that a local conjugation of the immediate basin, not assumed continuous at 0, sends an attracting petal on an attracting petal, see proposition \autoref{p:imSCPetAttr}.
+Among others, the condition $\overline{f(P_A)} \setminus \{ 0 \} \subset P_A$ is replaced by $f(P_A) \subset P_A$.
+This modified definition will prove to be useful to show that a local semi-conjugacy on immediate basin, even if not assumed continuous at 0, sends an attracting petal on an attracting petal, see \Cref{p:imSCPetAttr0}.
 This is not a standard definition, it differs for instance from the more classical definition of Milnor \cite{b:Mil}.
-Nevertheless, a petal in our sense is a petal in the sense of Milnor.
+Nevertheless, a petal in the sense of Milnor is a petal in our sense.
 The classical existence results are hence still valid concerning our definition.

-\begin{Definition} An attracting petal $P_A$ of $f$ is an open subset of $\C$ with a holomorphic function $\Phi_A: P_A \to \C$ named Fatou coordinate such that: